 Figure 2 Example of a River Flood Advisory

-High Tide Advisory: This is also a “Heads up” to stakeholders to communicate when times of high water level conditions may be expected due to high astronomical tides and / or storm conditions.
+High Tide Advisory: This is also a “Heads up” to stakeholders to communicate when times of high-water level conditions may be expected due to high astronomical tides and / or storm conditions.

 The aim is to issue a High Tide Advisory via email as forecast models allow, typically 2 to 3 days prior to a possible event.
+The High Tide Advisory will also be available to view on the IFICS platform.

 This lead time will allow the agencies to resource and plan for the forecasted event.
 The High Tide Advisory will outline where exceedance in the highest astronomical tide level is expected and for what areas along the coastline.

 An example of a High Tide Advisory is given in Figure 3.